Corruption in Austria

 Corruption in Austria describes the prevention and occurrence of corruption in Austria.
 Austria has a well-developed institutional and legal system, and most corruption cases under investigation by a parliamentary committee end with judicial trials and effective judgments.
 However, there are several significant Austrian corruption cases which have taken place during the past decade involving land and regional officials, high-level public officials, the central government and, in one instance, the former Chancellor.

-On Transparency International's 2024 Corruption Perceptions Index, Austria scored 67 on a scale from 0 ("highly corrupt") to 100 ("very clean"), a four-point drop from its 2023 score and a ten-point drop from its highest score of 77 in 2019.
-When ranked by score, Austria ranked 25th among the 180 countries in the Index, where the country ranked first is perceived to have the most honest public sector.
-For comparison with regional scores, the best score among Western European and European Union countries (Note: Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, Switzerland, and the United Kingdom) was 90, the average score was 64 and the worst score was 41.
-For comparison with worldwide scores, the best score was 90 (ranked 1), the average score was 43, and the worst score was 8 (ranked 180).
+On Transparency International's 2025 Corruption Perceptions Index, Austria scored 69 on a scale from 0 ("highly corrupt") to 100 ("very clean").
+When Transparency International began using its current scoring method in 2012, Austria's score was also 69 for the first two years, climbed steadily to scores of 75-77 through 2015-2020, and since then has returned to 69.
+When ranked by score in 2025, Austria ranked 21st among the 182 countries in the Index, where the country ranked first is perceived to have the most honest public sector.
+For comparison with regional scores, the best score among Western European and European Union countries (Note: Austria, Belgium, Bulgaria, Croatia, Cyprus, Czechia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, Switzerland, and the United Kingdom.) was 89, the average score was 64 and the worst score was 40.
+For comparison with worldwide scores, the best score was 89 (ranked 1), the average score was 42, and the worst score was 9 (ranked 181, in a two-way tie).

 In most cases, corrupt practices were related to conflicts of interest, abuse of office, money laundering and influence peddling.
 The corruption scandals have put into doubt the ethical standards of the political elite.
 This doubt is reflected in the findings of Eurobarometer 2012, where two-thirds of respondents perceive national politicians to be corrupt and also the most corrupt institution in Austria.